opengisch/QField-docs/en/prepare/gnss.rst

 - `@position_used_satellites`
   - A list of satellites in use (pri) as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor.
   - `array_count(@position_used_satellites)`
   - E
-- `@position_quality_description`
-  - A human readable and translated string for the quality as reported by the sensor.
-E.g. "Fixed RTK".
-It is only available when the crosshair is snapped to the sensor.
-  - E
 - `@position_fix_status_description`
   - The GPS Fix Status "NoData", "NoFix", "Fix2D" or "Fix3D" as reported by the sensor.
 It is only available when the crosshair is snapped to the sensor.